Braai is a national ritual — the grill is communal, the sauces unlabeled, and every gathering is a food conversation waiting to happen.

 Anchovy paste (inćuni) disappears into pašticada sauces and brodet stock bases — the “there is fish in my beef dish” pattern threads the Adriatic coast.
 Ajvar varies by producer; some brands hide fish.

-Dashi — the invisible broth base of Japanese cuisine — contains fish and often shellfish.
+Dashi — the invisible broth base of Japanese cuisine — is a fish-and-kelp stock (usually bonito or sardine), with shellfish and seafood variants.
 It appears in dishes that look and taste entirely plant-based.

 Fish sauce is the salt of Thai cooking — it’s in virtually every savory dish, including those labeled vegetarian at tourist-facing restaurants.